SamKG/repocat/README.md

 1. A GitHub repository URL
 2. A local folder path

-and concatenates all text/code files into a single `.txt` file.
+and concatenates all text/code files into a single string output.
 This can be useful for providing context to LLMs or other tools that need a single “flattened” representation of your codebase.

 ## Features